awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.logging.md

 **Note**
 Log task configurations don't support wildcard characters on Windows platforms\.

-For more information about using configuration files, see [Advanced Environment Customization with Configuration Files \(`.ebextensions`\)](ebextensions.md)\.
+For more information about using configuration files, see [Advanced environment customization with configuration files \(`.ebextensions`\)](ebextensions.md)\.

 Much like extending tail logs and bundle logs, you can extend log rotation using a configuration file\.
 Whenever Elastic Beanstalk rotates its own logs and uploads them to Amazon S3, it also rotates and uploads your additional logs\.
 Log rotation extension behaves differently depending on the platform's operating system\.
 The following sections describe the two cases\.

-### Extending Log Rotation on Linux<a name="health-logs-extend-rotation-linux"></a>
+### Extending log rotation on Linux<a name="health-logs-extend-rotation-linux"></a>

-As explained in [Log Rotation Settings on Linux](#health-logs-logrotate), Elastic Beanstalk uses `logrotate` to rotate logs on Linux platforms\.
+As explained in [Log rotation settings on Linux](#health-logs-logrotate), Elastic Beanstalk uses `logrotate` to rotate logs on Linux platforms\.
 When you configure your application's log files for log rotation, the application doesn't need to create copies of log files\.
 Elastic Beanstalk configures `logrotate` to create a copy of your application's log files for each rotation\.
 Therefore, the application must keep log files unlocked when it isn't actively writing to them\.

-### Extending Log Rotation on Windows Server<a name="health-logs-extend-rotation-windows"></a>
+### Extending log rotation on Windows server<a name="health-logs-extend-rotation-windows"></a>

 On Windows Server, when you configure your application's log files for log rotation, the application must rotate the log files periodically\.
 Elastic Beanstalk looks for files with names starting with the pattern you configured, and picks them up for uploading to Amazon S3\.
 In addition, periods in the file name are ignored, and Elastic Beanstalk considers the name up to the period to be the base log file name\.